 Salmo trutta (sea run brown trout)

-Sea trout or sewin are a migratory form of brown trout.
+A truly iconic Welsh fish, Sea trout or sewin are a migratory form of brown trout.
 Their adult lives are spent feeding in the sea.
 They return to Welsh rivers to breed each year – typically during the summer months.

 Fresh run sewin are silver in colour, but eventually turn darker and begin to look more like brown trout in the autumn.